WebKit/Speedometer/suites-experimental/chat-room/README.md

 -   React reconciliation cost of repeatedly mounting/unmounting a large timeline
 -   DOM churn and layout when switching between rooms
+-   Windowed scrolling that measures rows only after mounting them, and corrects the scroll position against what they measured
 -   Flex/grid layout of a typical two-pane chat UI with many small components (avatars, sender names, timestamps, message bodies)

 ## How are we testing

-The app renders a sidebar of rooms and, for the selected room, a timeline of messages.
+The app renders a sidebar of rooms and, for the selected room, a windowed timeline of its 1500 messages.
 All content is generated deterministically at load time (no network, no backend, no `Math.random`/`Date.now`), so every run renders identical data.

+`ScrollTimeline` reads back through a room's history, first a viewport at a time and then in the long strides that dragging the scrollbar produces.
+The two cover opposite halves of the height model: the short steps land on rows that have already been measured and are being recycled, the strides on rows that have only ever been estimated.

-The timed step (`SwitchRooms`) clicks through the rooms in the sidebar in turn.
+`SwitchRooms` clicks through the rooms in the sidebar in turn.
 Each room's timeline is keyed by room id, so a switch fully unmounts the old timeline and mounts the new one.

 ## Developer Documentation